 2. Two nominal variables (men vs. women, injury type), null hypothesis is same proportions of injuries in men and women, total sample size (294+267=561) is less than 1000: Fisher's exact test of independence

-4. One nominal variable (pit bull vs. German shepherd), one measurement variable (number of barks in 15 minutes), null hypothesis is the mean number of barks in 15 minutes is equal for the two dog types: two-sample t-test (or one-way anova)
+4. One nominal variable (pit bull vs. German shepherd), one measurement variable (number of barks in 15 minutes), null hypothesis is the mean number of barks in 15 minutes is equal for the two dog types: two-sample t-test; one-way anova would also be acceptable if you see a question like this on future exams

 5. standard deviation is largest, and standard error is smallest

-7. ...getting a deviation from the null hypothesis as big as you observed, or bigger, if the null hypothesis were true.
+7. ...of getting a deviation from the null hypothesis as big as you observed, or bigger, if the null hypothesis were true.

 8. The data are highly skewed, with one or a few extreme values in one direction; or The data are something you wait for, like lifespan, and you don't want to wait until the end.
 Either answer is acceptable; you don't get extra credit for putting down both.

-11. One nominal variable (TV vs. no TV), one measurement variable (weight): two-sample t-test or one-way anova
+11. One nominal variable (TV vs. no TV), one measurement variable (weight): two-sample t-test.
+One-way anova will also be correct if you see a question like this on future exams.

 12. Standard deviation would show you which group of rats had more variation of individual rat weights.